 The applicant and respondent are expected to attend the hearing.
-If you cannot attend for any substantial reason, such as a medical emergency, contact the Court of Appeal registry immediately.
+If you cannot attend for any substantial reason, such as a medical emergency, contact the registry immediately.

 If a hearing is not listed, this means the judge has enough information to make a decision without a hearing.